Pollution

 Water Pollution

-To reduce the environmental burden, Honda is promoting the recycling of wastewater for reuse and the reduction of wastewater volume by using dry booths in the painting process.
+Honda promotes initiatives to reduce the risk of water pollution, including the recycling of wastewater for reuse and the reduction of wastewater volume by using dry booths in the painting process.

 Soil Pollution